Pension Planning

 This is substantially higher than most jurisdictions and significantly higher than the UK, where private pension income is tax-free for non-residents.

-The UK-France Double Taxation Treaty: What It Says About Pensions
+The UK-France Double Taxation Treaty: What It Actually Says About Pensions

 The UK-France Double Taxation Agreement came into force in 2008 and provides specific rules for pension taxation between the two countries.